 However, there are still levels of significant confusion that we face regularly.
-For over a decade, there has been significant confusion with regard to the Library's budget.
+For over a decade, the Library there has been significant confusion with regard to the Library's budget.
 While funding for electronic resources now appears to be stable, we seldom have a concrete dollar amount that we can identify as our "official" budget for books.
-In addition, whatever money we receive seems to come from a multitude of sources that are not predictable or consistent.
-The budget sources are an assortment of grants with district funds, with constantly varying percentages of each.
-Looking at our book budget, in 2009 we had approximately \$27,500 in dedicated district funds.
+In addition, whatever money we receive seems to come from a multitude of sources that are not predictable or consistent coming from an assortment of grants and district funds, with constantly varying percentages of each, fiscal year by fiscal year.
+Looking at our book budget as an example, in 2009 we had approximately \$27,500 in dedicated district funds.
 By 2010, that had dropped to about \$10,600 then went up to about \$18,500 in 2011 and back down to around \$11,300 in 2012.
 For 2014, it is about \$9,800.
-Additionally, during this same time, Proposition 20 money had been used to supplant district funding.
+Additionally, during this time, Prop.
+20 money has been used supplant district funding.
 The amounts vary widely, however, from \$28,000 in 2013 to \$6,000 in 2011.
-In the last two years, we have also been given "one-time" funding from the district, \$23,000 this year up from \$2,400 last year.
+The last two years we have also been given "one-time" funding from the district, \$23,000 this year up from \$2,400 last year.